NimaBaz/Digital-Butler/README.md

 git add .

-git commit -m "try to be concise with message with debugging"
+git commit -m "try to be concise with message for debugging"

 git pull